Updated November 2023 to include results from 2022 season

 ‘Seeds are stratified in the cold-store (>4°C ) in trays of moist compost and perlite mix for 16 weeks.
 After this period the trays are placed in a greenhouse (at 18°C ) for germination.
 Seedlings are potted individually when they become large enough to handle and are grown on for a couple of months.
 In their first summer, seedlings are planted out in the field and left to establish for a whole season.
 The following summer they are budded with suitable scion variety and left to grow.’

-Following stratification our seeds are sown into pots during early January.
+Following stratification our seeds are sown into pots containing compost during early January.
 These are placed in cold frames outdoors.
-Only a small percentage of the seeds have already germinated when they are sown.
+A small percentage of the seeds have already germinated when they are sown, with visible primary root or radicle.
 Germination and seedling emergence occur during late January and early February, at relatively low temperatures ranging from 5-10°C.

 AHDB, 2010.
 Membership of the East Malling Rootstock Club, Project TF182.
 Agriculture and Horticulture Development Board 2010.
 UK.